rugpundit/PakistanPollingStations/README.md

 Additionally, there is a lot of missing Districts in the Polling Stations data which I could not find yet.

+Things that needs to be done:
+1. Translate to Urdu
+2. Connect PS in different elections
+3. Add/identify Block Codes
+4. Combine with PS results
+5. Study voting patterns in an areas

 If you have any questions, please do not hesitate to reach out to me at @rugpundit on Twitter.